Near East Foundation: History

 The committee raised $60,000 for direct relief at its first meeting on September 16, 1915.
-The money was wired to Ambassador Morgenthau for distribution by William Summerill Vanneman, the chairman of the committee in Tabriz.
+The money was wired to Ambassador Morgenthau for distribution by William Summerill Vanneman, the chairman of the committee in Tabriz, Russia.
 Cleveland H. Dodge personally financed the committee's operating expenses in order to ensure that all funds went to direct relief.

 The committee then embarked upon an unprecedented grassroots campaign to raise money and awareness across the United States.
 The campaign combined striking imagery, passionate celebrity spokespeople, and captivating stories from the field to inspire Americans from all economic backgrounds to become citizen philanthropists.
 The organization briefly used the name American Committee for Relief in the Near East in 1918–1919 as seen on many of the committee's iconic posters.

 In August 1919, the committee received a congressional charter (the second humanitarian organization to receive this recognition, after the American Red Cross) and was renamed Near East Relief.

 From 1915 to 1930, Near East Relief saved the lives of over a million refugees, including 132,000 orphans who were cared for and educated in Near East Relief orphanages.

 Near East Relief mobilized the American people to raise over $116 million for direct relief.
 Nearly 1,000 U.S. citizens volunteered to travel overseas.

 Near East Relief workers built hundreds of orphanages, vocational schools, and food distributions centers.
 Overseas relief workers were responsible for the direct care of orphans and refugees, including the organization of vast feeding and educational programs.
 Thousands of Americans volunteered throughout the U.S. by donating money or supplies and hosting special events to benefit Near East Relief's work.